MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 :::image type="content" source="media/fabric-home/fabric-show-less.png" alt-text="{alt-text}":::

-When you create a new item, it is saved in your **My workspace** unless you've selected a workspace from **Workspaces**.
+When you create a new item, it's saved in your **My workspace** unless you've selected a workspace from **Workspaces**.
 To learn more about creating items in workspaces, see [create workspaces](create-workspaces.md).

 > [!NOTE]
 > Power BI **Home** is different from the other product experiences.
 To learn more, visit [Power BI Home](/power-bi/consumer/end-user-home.md).